 Then I learned how gut dysbiosis is further entrenched by the presence of a toxin burden from pollutants in food and the environment that it needs help removing in order for the body to do its job and recover the way it’s supposed to.

-And since health begins in the Gut, ChromoChallenges now includes content for
+Since health begins in the Gut, ChromoChallenges now includes content for

 - learning Clean Living